ag6ay/external_tools/README.md

 3) GetAccounts.sh - This curl command will help anyone to get all the accounts.

 4) pkill.sh - Use this script to kill multiple process id's that takes long time to kill by one process...

+5) GetGUID.sh - This curl command will help anyone to retrieve user's GUID without login into informix DB.